Free Classroom Pilot

 Surface the hidden misconceptions in motion & kinematics

-A 25-question diagnostic that maps the exact motion misconceptions your students carry — not just the wrong answers.
-Covers position, displacement, velocity, and graphical interpretation.
-Heatmap report delivered within 48 hours of class completion.
+A two-part diagnostic suite that maps the exact motion misconceptions your students carry — not just the wrong answers.
+Motion Foundations covers position, displacement, and velocity; Motion Change covers acceleration, turning points, motion diagrams, and the x/v/a graph chain.
+Heatmap delivered within 48 hours of class completion.

 48hTurnaround